CLIP-VIS: Adapting CLIP for Open-Vocabulary Video Instance Segmentation: Method

-Our temporal top$K$-enhanced matching strategy can adaptively select mostly matched frames, and associate queries of current and previous $K$ mostly matched frames.
-As a result, it can avoid error propagation and is able to better deal with complex scenarios, such as instance disappearing and reappearing.
+Our temporal top$K$-enhanced matching strategy can adaptively select mostly matched frames, and associate queries of current with previous $K$ mostly matched frames.
+Therefore, it can avoid error propagation and better deal with complex scenarios, such as instance disappearing and reappearing.